CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 Replaying games can create a similar sort of suspense.
 If you've ever revisited an RPG, I'm willing to bet you've tried seeing just how much of a horrible git you can be the second time around.
 Even in Fallout: New Vegas, where going all-in on Caesar's Legion can be played completely straight, mapping out the fuzzy edges of the narrative and seeing just how much of a mess you can make... playing like that strikes me as inherently *funny*.
 Maybe I've spent too long in the Mojave Wasteland, though.

-My grander point here is, in the same way that games might have "obviously wrong" choices at the content level, so too can their mechanics be engaged with wrong altogether.
-Dr Merlin Seller has a really insightful blog about href="https://www.dearplayer.org/blog/2017/3/22/dear-player-inaction-in-an-interactive-medium"><strong>inaction in games</strong></a>, where she plays through the entirety of *Batman: The Telltale Series* in stony silence.
+In the same way that games might have "obviously wrong" choices at the content level, so too can their mechanics be engaged with wrong altogether.
+Dr Merlin Seller has a really insightful blog about <a href="https://www.dearplayer.org/blog/2017/3/22/dear-player-inaction-in-an-interactive-medium"><strong>inaction in games</strong></a>, where she plays through the entirety of *Batman: The Telltale Series* in stony silence.
 Every dialogue choice has a timer attached to it, so she let's every choice time-out, saying nothing.
 There is humour in Batman's individual (non)responses, but more wrung out of the fact the game is just fine with this.

 I would argue that the systemic analogy to this, where the player